Anomalous Phenomena and Consciousness (apc)

 Evidence Tier: 2 (Credible)

-Terminal lucidity — the unexpected return of clarity and memory in patients with severe cognitive impairment shortly before death — presents a striking pattern any complete theory of mind must address.
+Terminal lucidity — the unexpected return of clarity and memory in patients with severe cognitive impairment shortly before death — presents a striking pattern that any complete theory of mind must address.

-The phenomenon is rare and almost never captured with modern neuroimaging, so these models remain difficult to test.
-This is a genuine limitation — but it applies symmetrically: neither physicalist nor idealist accounts can be confirmed or disconfirmed with current data.
+Most documented cases do not yet establish, with modern measurement, that the neural substrate for the regained function was absent at the time of lucidity.
+The phenomenon is rare and almost never captured with neuroimaging.
+This is a genuine limitation that applies symmetrically: neither framework’s predictions can be confirmed or disconfirmed with current data.

-3. The Placebo Effect: Mind Over Matter
+3. The Placebo Effect

 Evidence Tier: 1 (Robust)

-The Empirical Evidence: Placebo treatments, including sham surgeries, can produce outcomes comparable to active interventions in certain conditions (Moseley et al., 2002).
-Open-label placebos can still produce benefits despite explicit disclosure (Kaptchuk et al., 2010).
+Placebo treatments, including sham surgeries, can produce outcomes comparable to active interventions in certain conditions (Moseley et al., 2002).
+Open-label placebos can produce benefits despite explicit disclosure (Kaptchuk et al., 2010).
 Placebo analgesia recruits measurable neurobiological pathways overlapping with pharmacologic effects, while nocebo responses show expectation-driven harm (Wager et al., 2004; Benedetti et al., 2007).
 Placebo responsiveness in some U.S. trials has increased over time (Tuttle et al., 2015).

 First, mechanistic coverage is heterogeneous.
 It is strongest for subjective symptoms (pain, anxiety) and weakest for objective disease endpoints.
 Claims involving large physiological shifts or structural change remain poorly constrained.